Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

 | 8 | J | Journalism related careers | 839'391 | 143'374 |
 | 9 | MW | Military and War related careers | 188'863 | 678'870 |

-Furthermore, after some reflexions, it seemed that the unbalanced testing set was fooling us in some ways for the interpretation of the results.
-Thus, this step is done with unbalaced training set but balanced testing set.
-Finally, we made the assumption that quotes with # of characters < 50 were not containing relevant information and we filtered them out.
-This allowed us to save some space and we augmented the "crop treshold" from 300 to 400.
+Furthermore, after some reflection, it appeared that the unbalanced testing set was misleading us in terms of interpreting the results.
+Therefore, this step was conducted with an unbalanced training set but a balanced testing set.
+Finally, we assumed that quotes with fewer than 50 characters did not contain relevant information and filtered them out.
+This allowed us to save space, and we increased the crop threshold from 300 to 400 characters.

 <figure>
     <p align="center">